-- CPR and ALS treatment are to be withheld only if the patient is obviously dead or a valid South Carolina Do Not Resuscitate form is present (see Deceased Persons Protocol).
+- CPR and ALS treatment are to be withheld only if the patient is obviously dead or a valid South Carolina Do Not Resuscitate form is present (see DNR Protocol).

 - To honor those who have obviously expired prior to EMS arrival.